 Skip to main content

-The recommended command is sitectl validate, which runs core checks and ISLE-specific checks together in a single report.
-The sitectl isle validate command is still available for running ISLE checks in isolation.
+The recommended command is sitectl validate, which runs core checks and Islandora-specific checks together in a single report.
+The sitectl isle validate command is still available for running Islandora checks in isolation.

 Run validate before starting a stack for the first time, after changing context wiring, or when diagnosing unexpected behaviour.
 It catches common misconfigurations before they become runtime failures.